nexodus-io/nexodus/docs/development/design/network-router.md

 ### Security Considerations

-- Since devices are forwarding traffic from non-nexodus devices, nexodus restricts the allowed traffic to the IP prefix specified in the `--child-prefix`.
+- Since devices are forwarding traffic from non-nexodus devices, nexodus restricts the allowed traffic to the IP prefix specified in the `--advertise-cidr`.
 This prevents arbitrary hosts from gaining access to the nexodus device peers.
 - Additional compensating controls can be added via nexodus security groups to further restrict what traffic is permitted to be allowed in or out of the peerings from non-nexd devices.

 ## Future Enhancements